leahvelleman/fasola.ly/README.md

 ```

 Seven-syllable note entry *looks* a lot like Lilypond's default note
 names.
 But there is an important difference.
-In Lilypond's normal behavior,
+In Lilypond's default behavior,
-"do" is always C. But for seven-shape singers, the position of "do" depends
+"do" is always C. But for shape-note singers, the position of "do" (or "fa")
-on the key signature: it is the tonic in a major key, or the third degree
+depends on the key signature: it is the tonic in a major key, or the third
-in a minor key.
+degree in a minor key.
+This plugin uses the syllables the way shape-note singers
+would use them.

 ## Installation